ShanjuShree/ETHWallet/README.md

 # ETHWallet
-A simple mock ETH web3 wallet application
+A simple mock ETH web3 wallet application.
 ETH Mock Wallet is a full-stack web application that mimics the functionality of a real Ethereum wallet without interacting with the actual blockchain.

 Key Features